peterwdj/trouva-tech-test/README.md

   3 - I should be able to create a new collection
   4 - I should be able to assign a product to a collection

+This project is documented at a functional level using [JSDoc](http://usejsdoc.org/).
+To view this documentation, open the file located at `out/index.html`.

 ## Quickstart